 Home inspection is an important step in the home buying process, and it’s important to have a qualified real estate agent by your side.
 They can help you understand the report, and they can also negotiate with the seller on any repairs that may need to be made.

-Communicate with Other Real Estate Agents and Your Attorney Throughout the Process
+Communicate with The Other Real Estate Agent and Your Attorney Throughout the Process

 Real estate agents work to communicate with the seller’s agent and your attorney throughout the process.
 This is an important part of making sure that everything goes smoothly, and it’s also a chance for the agent to get a feel for the seller’s agent.
 They will also be responsible for passing along any important information to the buyer’s attorney.

 It’s important to have a good relationship with the seller’s agent, as they can be a valuable resource when it comes to negotiating a fair price.
 Your attorney should also be kept in the loop, as they will be responsible for handling all of the legal requirements involved in the sale.
 Basically, a real estate agent acts as the middleman between all parties involved in the transaction.
 This is a great article to learn more about Working As A Real Estate Agent Part-Time.

 Working with Sellers as a Real Estate Agent